Kong/docs.konghq.com/app/gateway/2.7.x/plugin-development/access-the-datastore.md

   constraints on its fields such as foreign keys, non-null constraints etc.
   This schema is a table described in the [plugin configuration]({{page.book.chapters.plugin-configuration}}) chapter.
-- An instance of the `DAO` class mapping to the database currently in use (Cassandra or Postgres).
+- An instance of the `DAO` class mapping to the database currently in use.
   This class' methods consume the schema and expose methods to insert, update, select and delete entities of that type.

 The core entities in Kong are: Services, Routes, Consumers and Plugins.